-First, a modification or alteration satisfies the substantial equivalence requirement if the historic average of the relevant IBOR rate does not differ by more than 25 basis points from the historic average of the replacement rate, taking into account any spread or other adjustment to the rate, and adjusted to take into account any one-time payment that is made in connection with the alteration or modification.[7]

-The concern with this safe harbor stems from a situation in which an instrument includes a fallback waterfall for its IBOR rate.
+First, a modification or alteration satisfies the Substantial Equivalence Requirement if the historic average of the relevant IBOR rate does not differ by more than 25 basis points from the historic average of the replacement rate, taking into account any spread or other adjustment to the rate, and adjusted to take into account any one-time payment that is made in connection with the alteration or modification.7 The concern with this safe harbor stems from a situation in which an instrument includes a fallback waterfall for its IBOR rate.
 One cannot be sure today whether at the end of 2021 a replacement rate will satisfy this historical averaging test.

-For example, while SOFR (which looks at a single overnight rate) has historically been relatively close to overnight Libor, the rate exploded to be more than two times higher than overnight Liborfor a day in September.[8]
-Thus, there is a risk that market participants may not have absolute certainty that they will be able to rely on this safe harbor in structuring their IBOR rate fallback mechanics today.[9]
+For example, while SOFR (which looks at a single overnight rate) has historically been relatively close to overnight LIBOR, the rate exploded to be more than two times higher than overnight LIBOR for a day in September.8 Thus, there is a risk that market participants may not have absolute certainty that they will be able to rely on this safe harbor in structuring their IBOR rate fallback mechanics today.9

-Second, a modification or alteration satisfies the substantial equivalence requirement if the parties to the instrument are not related[10] and the parties determine, based on bona fide arm's-length negotiations between them, that the fair market value of the instrument after the modification or alteration is substantially equivalent to the fair market value of the instrument before the change (again, taking into account any one-time payment that is made in connection with the change).
+Second, a modification or alteration satisfies the Substantial Equivalence Requirement if the parties to the instrument are not related10 and the parties determine, based on bona fide arm's length negotiations between them, that the fair market value of the instrument after the modification or alteration is substantially equivalent to the fair market value of the instrument before the change (again, taking into account any one-time payment that is made in connection with the change) (the "Arm's Length Safe Harbor").

-The arm's-length safe harbor should work reasonably well in many over-the-counter agreement situations.
+The Arm's Length Safe Harbor should work reasonably well in many OTC agreement situations.
 However, it implicates some practical complexities in many other circumstances.
 Many financial transactions using IBOR rates are widely syndicated and often have an arranger or indenture trustee that interacts with the debtor.
 As drafted, it is unclear if the participation and agreement of a syndicator or indenture trustee, for example, constitutes a determination by a party "to the debt instrument."
 In addition, in the case of an indenture trustee, the trustee may be resistant to take any action that it deems to constitute the exercise of discretion.
 Given the general difficulty of accessing the noteholders in many transactions, market participants may prefer or require that the replacement generally rely on the judgment of borrower-side parties in one form or another.
-In that case, the arm's-length safe harbor would be unavailable.

-While the unilateral option alteration exception under existing Treasury Regulation Section 1.1001-3 (described earlier) could still be available, given the various possible commercial considerations that might influence the borrower-side replacement mechanics, the certainty of its application may not always be apparent.
+In that case, the Arm's Length Safe Harbor would be unavailable.
+While the unilateral option alteration exception under existing Treasury Regulation § 1.1001-3 (described earlier) could still be available, given the various possible commercial considerations that might influence the borrowerside replacement mechanics, the certainty of its application may not always be apparent.
 As such, more comprehensive relief from Treasury could have provided a compliance-friendly safe harbor that did not sacrifice the argument that the replacement of an IBOR rate is pursuant to a unilateral option.

-The preamble provides that the substantial equivalence requirement is intended to "broadly facilitate the transaction away from IBORs."
+The preamble provides that the Substantial Equivalence Requirement is intended to "broadly facilitate the transaction away from IBORs."
 Thus, it doesn't appear the requirement is intended to be onerous on taxpayers and necessarily require the use of the safe harbors.
 However, many deals include an opinion requirement at a high degree of comfort that there is no deemed reissuance.
 It could be reasonably expected in such cases for taxpayers and their advisors to require reliance on the two safe harbors.